AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjdk.md

 <p align="center"><img src="/images/bench/netty.png" class="img-responsive" alt="Netty JMH Results"></p>

 I chose this microbenchmark somewhat at random after looking at Netty's [extensive collection](https://github.com/netty/netty/tree/4.1/microbench/src/main/java/io/netty/microbench).
 The speedup is massive in the case when allocation is not pooled, and void Promises are not returned, and still big otherwise.
 Of course, these methods are unlikely to dominate your application's performance.
+There appears to be an outlier in the second chunked bench.

 Note: Netty offers [Native Transport](https://netty.io/wiki/native-transports.html)... so if we could compile *this* as well!